Last Updated on March 8, 2021 by

 U-bolts are simple U-shaped devices with a bolt and two nuts on each end.
 Some of these tools have washers that help in tightening connections and holding nuts in place if the structure is shaky.

-Washers are thin disk-shaped plates with holes in the middle that made of metal or plastic.
-They work well in the distribution of weight on the threaded fasteners.
+Washers are thin disk-shaped plates with holes in the middle that are made of metal or plastic.
+They work well in the distribution of weight on threaded fasteners.
 They may also function as spacers, springs, wear pads, preloading indication devices, or locking devices.

 Nuts have threaded interiors, and they often work alongside the bolt to hold together due to friction with threads.
 U-bolts also have elastic deformation, compression, and stretching, which are forces that help keep them together.